Casey Mulligan Walsh

 Facing these obstacles and struggling to find meaning beyond mere survival, I embrace the spirituality I’ve sought in various forms since my youngest years.
 Relying on my love of music and language and the penchant for seeing life as a series of cinematic moments, I find family in unexpected places and learn to see the world through new eyes.

-For updates about book news, related publications, and the writing process, as well as topics related to grief, finding meaning, and embracing the in-between (along with occasional news about cardiovascular health) please sign up for my newsletter on the home page.
-I’d love to stay in touch!
+For updates about book news, related publications, and the writing process, as well as topics related to grief, finding meaning, and embracing the in-between (along with occasional news about cardiovascular health) please sign up for my newsletter below.
+I’d love to stay in touch.